Cs23m011/Dreambooth_finetuning/README.md

 | `--output_dir` | Directory to save the output model and checkpoints. |

-here caption_file create a json file which contain image name as key and caption as values. please see the example of caption.json in this repo.
+here caption_file create a json file which contain image name as key and caption as values. please see the example of caption.json in this repo. instance image I used the rajnikant image provived by you also the crop images of face only.